aruna-arjun/Git-note/README.md

-* **Gitの説明 (Git no Setsumeの説明 - Description of Git in Japanese):**  Consider adding a short explanation of Git in your preferred language for broader accessibility.
+* **Git:**  Consider adding a short explanation of Git in your preferred language for broader accessibility.
 * **Duplicate `git status`:** You've mentioned `git status` twice.
 Remove the duplicate entry at number 10.

 **Engaging Questions:**